Spatial-Data-Science-and-GEO-AI-Lab/GreenEx_Py/README.md

                               buffer_dist=150,
                               write_to_file=False)

-# Information provided while function was running
+# Information provided while the function was running
-Retrieving network within total bounds of Point(s) of interest, extended by the buffer_dist in case provided...
+Retrieving network within total bounds of Point(s) of interest, extended by the buffer_dist in the case provided...
 Done, running time: 0:00:47.329337

-Computing sample points for roads within area of interest's network...
+Computing sample points for roads within the area of interest's network...
 Done, running time: 0:00:01.145286

 Downloading StreetView images for road sample points...